wp-plugins/user-meta/readme.txt

 = Import user from csv =

 Import user from csv with extra meta data.
 Assign role to newly imported user.
 Update current user data by csv file.

+= Export users to csv =

+Export users with extra data to csv file.
+Filter data by role and date, oder by various roles.

 = Redirection =